singh-man/books/designPattern/095_FP_techniquesInJava.md

 > Note: Its like a monad but with a twist ??
 >
-> Monad return type is another Monad; but user must provided that monad as return type, whereas in Functor return value of applied function is wrpped by Functor in anohter Functor.
+> Monad return type is another Monad; but user must provided that monad as return type, whereas in Functor return value of applied function is wrapped by Functor in anohter Functor.

 **Why Functor can't be chained: - Supose a user choose to return a function after applying an opertion on a value which means functor will double wrap the return function into another Functor which Monads avoid.**